 P. Michael Mahoney

-Judge Mahoney served as the only Magistrate Judge in the Western Division until he resigned his position on December 31, 2012 and accepted Recall.
-Judge Mahoney remained on Recall through May 1, 2014.
-As Magistrate Judge, Judge Mahoney was involved in virtually all types of civil litigation that occurred in the Western Division.
-Every civil case that was filed was assigned to the Magistrate Judge for handling of discovery matters, case management orders and also to hold settlement conferences.
-Judge Mahoney has done settlement conferences in literally thousands of cases during his tenure as Magistrate Judge.
+Judge Mahoney served as the only magistrate judge in the Western Division until he resigned his position on December 31, 2012 and accepted recall.
+Judge Mahoney remained on recall through May 1, 2014.
+As a magistrate judge, Judge Mahoney was involved in virtually all types of civil litigation that occurred in the Western Division.
+Every civil case that was filed was assigned to the magistrate judge for handling of discovery matters, case management orders, and to hold settlement conferences.
+Judge Mahoney has done settlement conferences in literally thousands of cases during his tenure as magistrate judge.

-Judge P. Michael Mahoney and his wife, Cristine, reside in Freeport.
-He has a son, Tim, who also practices at Mahoney & Mahoney, and a son, Dan who also lives in Freeport.
+Judge P. Michael Mahoney and his wife, Christine, reside in Freeport.
+He has a son, Tim, who also practices at Mahoney & Mahoney, and a son, Dan, who also lives in Freeport.